jacobjennings/OpenAstroTracker-AstroBerry-LCD/README.md

 A standard 80mm computer fan will fit on top if you want to use it.

 The holes on the sides are just big enough to fit a cigarette lighter plug through which is what I use for powering the whole thing.
+They are 23mm sized for a rubber wiring gasket you can get from aliexpress etc. though it's not really necessary.

 I use a 12v power source combined with a 12v->5v buck converter from amazon to power the MKS and the pi (directly to the pins).